 - 1. The aggregate carbon intensity, or the weighted average carbon intensity (WACI) of the fund and the Index. - 2.
 The share of investee companies having a lower carbon intensity than the Index. - 3.
-The share of investments having a significant exposure (revenues of 10% or more) to the fossil fuel sector. - 4.
+The share of investments having a significant exposure (revenue of 10% or more) to the fossil fuel sector. - 4.
 The share of investments being EU Taxonomy eligible. - 5.
 The share of investments having exposure to, or ties with the sectors described in the activity-based exclusion list. - 6.
-The share of investments in companies that are in severe breach of any of the ten principles of the UN Global Compact and the Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
+The share of investments in companies that are in severe breach of any of the ten principles